neesjanvaneck/VOSviewer-Online-Docs/docs/sharing/linking.md

 zoom_level | Initial zoom level of the visualization in the [main panel](/docs/user-interface/main_panel/).
 The zoom level has a value of at least 1. show_item | Item on which the visualization in the [main panel](/docs/user-interface/main_panel/) will be zoomed in.
 The item is designated by its label.

-## Parameters for adjusting the user interface of VOSviewer Online
+## Miscellaneous parameters

 Parameter | Description
 --------- | -----------
-simple_ui | Simple or normal user interface ('true' or 'false').
+show_info | When opening a network, show ('true') or do not show ('false') information about the visualization of the network. simple_ui | Simple or normal user interface ('true' or 'false').
 The use of the simple user interface is recommended when [embedding a visualization in a webpage](/docs/sharing/embedding/). dark_ui | Dark or light user interface ('true' or 'false').